DxsSucuk/PrestisCamoTracker/README.md

 ## Features
 - Tracking of all Multiplayer Camos
 - Tracking of all Zombie Camos
-- Tracking of Military and Mastery Camos for Warzone
+- Tracking of all Warzone Camos
 - Information users should keep in mind for specific Weapons (Notice)
 - Changeable default Gamemode (Open ZM Camos, Open MP Camos or Warzone first)
 - Export